Where to Hunt Game Birds

-The Taranaki Region has many rivers, streams, creeks and ponds that provide good habitat for waterfowl.
+The Taranaki region has many rivers, streams, creeks and ponds that provide good habitat for waterfowl.
 This translates into consistently good shooting and Taranaki hunters are among the most successful in the North Island.

 In addition to the traditional pond and lake shooting from maimai, jump shooting along streams, rivers, drains and farm oxidation ponds will be productive.
 Good evening shooting can also be had on farm dams, stubble fields and in paddocks where supplements are being fed to stock.

-Whanganui (area B)
+Whanganui (Area B)

 Whanganui has a number of coastal dune lakes that provide good hunting for mallard duck, paradise shelduck and black swan.
 There are also a significant number of hill country farm ponds that provide good hunting areas.
 Walking the streams or drifting down the larger rivers in a dinghy can also be productive.

-Taranaki Province (area C)
+Taranaki Province (Area C)

-Paradise shelduck are also at good levels on the ringplain surrounding Mt Taranaki and mobs will congregate in paddocks where supplements such as maize silage are being fed to stock and on areas of new grass and recovering pasture.
+Paradise shelduck are also at good levels on the ringplain surrounding Mt Taranaki and mobs will congregate in paddocks where supplements such as maize silage are being fed to stock, and on areas of new grass and recovering pasture.

 Scattered populations of pheasant and California quail are present in coastal sand country, in pine plantations and in areas of bush and scrub, such as those adjacent to streams and rivers and in sheep and beef country.
-Most of these areas are on private farmland and the appropriate permission should be sought.
-Favourable breeding conditions in recent years have meant that areas of good habitat are currently holding reasonable numbers of Pheasant.
+Most of these areas are on private farmland so the appropriate permission should be sought.
+Favourable breeding conditions in recent years have meant that areas of good habitat are currently holding reasonable numbers of pheasant.